JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 "Religionists are of no more value in the tasks of social reconstruction than non-religionists except in so far as their religion has conferred upon them enhanced cosmic foresight and endowed them with that superior social wisdom which is born of the sincere desire to love God supremely and to love every man as a brother in the heavenly kingdom.
 An ideal social order is that in which every man loves his neighbor as he loves himself.
 (1086/7)

-# "Prove it to yourself for yourself"
+# “Prove it to yourself for yourself”

-"When a religion becomes fundamentalist, it inevitably becomes counter-productive, counter-intuitive, and an impediment to the social and spiritual progress of its adherents."
+“When a religion becomes fundamentalist, it inevitably becomes counter-productive, counter-intuitive, and an impediment to the social and spiritual progress of its adherents.”

 This summation has certainly proven itself true for Jewish, Islamic, and Christian fundamentalism—all of which have committed heinous acts of barbarism in the name of their supposed God.